-In addition to the deduction of eligible expenses, a super flow-through share provides an individual shareholder21 with an additional 15% non-refundable investment tax credit (hereafter, the "Mineral Exploration Tax Credit" or the "METC") calculated in regards to the shareholder's flow-through mining expenditures,22 making the advantages of the Regime applicable to super flow-through shares twofold.
+In addition to the deduction of eligible expenses, a super flow-through share provides an individual shareholder 21 with an additional 15% non-refundable investment tax credit (hereafter, the "Mineral Exploration Tax Credit" or the "METC") calculated in regards to the shareholder's flow-through mining expenditures,22 making the advantages of the Regime applicable to super flow-through shares twofold.

-As the present study is focused on mining expenses incurred in Ontario. analyzing the net cost supported by The Ontario Government grants a 5% the federal Treasury in maintaining the credit on such expenses, thus granting the shareholder with a \$50 provincial Regime, specific components of the different Canadian provincial taxation exploration tax credit.
-Consequently, the regimes had to be considered.
-When pool of flow-through mining expenses the exploration activities are conducted used to calculate the METC will be reduced by \$50.
-It originally totaled in a province that entitles the investors \$1,000, but for the purpose of the METC to a provincial exploration credit, such as Manitoba, British Columbia, calculations, it will be reduced to \$950.
-Saskatchewan or Ontario,23 the effective At 15% of \$950, the METC granted to rate of the federal METC is reduced due the shareholder would total \$142.50, bringing the effective rate of the federal to the fact that the provincial exploration credit reduces the eligible expenditures.
-METC down to 14.25%.
+As the present study is focused on analyzing the net cost supported by the federal Treasury in maintaining the Regime, specific components of the different Canadian provincial taxation regimes had to be considered.
+When the exploration activities are conducted in a province that entitles the investors to a provincial exploration credit, such as Manitoba, British Columbia, Saskatchewan or Ontario,23 the effective rate of the federal METC is reduced due to the fact that the provincial exploration credit reduces the eligible expenditures.